frederic-perez/AmE-dictionary/data/dictionary.md

 __hypermnesia__ _n_ Exceptionally exact or vivid memory, especially as associated with certain mental illnesses.
 __hyperopia__ _n_
 __hypertensive__ _To be hypertensive._
+__hyperthyroidism__ _n_ (Pathology) Overproduction of thyroid hormone by the thyroid gland, causing nervousness, insomnia, sweating, palpitation, and sensitivity to heat.
+Also called: thyrotoxicosis.
 __hypocorism__ _n_ A pet name, esp one using a diminutive affix: _"Sally" is a hypocorism for "Sarah"._
 __hypocrisy__
 __hypocritical__ :two::hammer::pencil2: